Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 ## Isabella Torres - Character Profile

+### Interaction Framework
+- **Conflict Dynamics**: Detail the challenges Isabella faces in her relationship with Marcus, including their differing philosophies on justice and technology.
+Emphasize how these conflicts shape her character arc and influence her decisions throughout the narrative.
+- **Collaboration Opportunities**: Outline potential scenarios where Isabella and Marcus can work together, focusing on their shared goals and the impact of their collaboration on the story.
+Highlight how these interactions can lead to personal growth for both characters.

 ## Background

 Isabella Torres grew up in an urban environment, raised by a single mother who struggled to make ends meet.
 From a young age, Isabella exhibited a strong sense of justice and a desire to help others, which was influenced by her mother's community activism.